-Memorandum of Understanding (MOU) Amendment 2 HIV/AIDS Surveillance Program
+Memorandum of Understanding (MOU) Amendment 1 HIV/AIDS Surveillance Program

-This agreement was entered into on July 1, 2010 between the California Department of Public Health/Office of AIDS and the County of San Mateo.
+In that certain agreement made and entered into July 1, 2010 between the California Department of Public Health/Office of AIDS and the County of San Mateo.

-1. Provision 2 (MAXIMUM AMOUNT PAYABLE) is amended to read as follows:
+1. Provision 2 (MAXIMUM AMOUNT PAYABLE) is amendment to read as follows: